Skip to content

 • You have the right to healthy, diverse and adequate food.
 It must not contain pork meat.

-• The centre's management must inform you about your incoming letters on a daily basis.
+• The facility’s management must inform you about your incoming letters daily.

 There are always some accommodation centres that do not adhere to these rules and standards.
 Much has already been done to improve the situation in all the centres, but there are still shortcomings.
 If there are problems in your centre and your rights are disregarded, contact a counselling centre or the Refugee Council ("Flüchtlingsrat) in your state.
 Here you will find a list of counselling centres in your federal state of residence.

-In case you are being insulted, discriminated against, threatened or confronted with sexual or physical violence in your accommodation centre, please directly refer to the centre's administration or the social worker.
+If you are insulted, discriminated against, threatened or confronted with sexual, sexualised or physical violence in your accommodation, contact the management of the accommodation or the social workers directly.
 If they do not help or are in fact part of the problem, then contact a counselling centre.
 On the website of the Anti-discrimination Office, you will find a list of counselling centres in your area.
 If you are a woman, you can also visit http://www.frauen-gegen-gewalt.de/and frauenhauskoordinierung.de to seek a counselling session in your language nearby.
 You can also call the Helpline at 08000-116016.
 The staff there are available day and night, and they speak many languages.

-In principle, Persons entitled to asylum, recognised refugees and those entitled to subsidiary protection who receive social benefits from the Social Welfare Office or Jobcenter must remain in the federal state in which they went through their asylum procedure for three years.
+In principle, Persons “entitled to asylum”, “recognised refugees” and those “entitled to subsidiary protection” who receive social benefits from the Social Welfare Office or Jobcenter must remain in the federal state in which they went through their asylum procedure for three years.
 The federal states can also enforce additional regulations to, for example, oblige the person to remain in the municipality where they lived during their asylum procedure.
 However, this "residence assignment" („Wohnsitzzuweisung“) is controversial.
 If you have good reasons why you would like to move to another municipality, you can apply for the revocation of the residence assignment (in accordance with Section 12a (5) sentence 2c Residence Act) at the Immigration Office currently responsible for you and the Immigration Office of the city where you wish to live.
-Seek advice from a counselling centre or lawyers in your area.
+You can seek advice from a counselling centre or lawyers in your area.

-Note: You can find lawyers and counselling centres in your area on our Local Information page.
-Enter the name of the city where you live in and search for asylum, residency or legal advice service.
+You can also seek advice on this topic if you do not (yet) have a residence permit or your residence permit is not listed above.
+You can find lawyers and advice centres in your area on our Local Information page.
+Enter the city where you live and search for “right of residence” or “legal advice”.

 Yes.
 According to the Measles Protection Act, everyone who lives in shared accommodation facilities must prove that they are vaccinated against measles.
 If you have not yet been vaccinated against measles, you must do so within 4 weeks of your arrival.
 The staff in your accommodation centre will help you further.
 You can learn more in our chapter "Vaccination".